 Minnesota Life has a full suite of fantastic IUL products to choose from.
 Depending on your need and your specific goals will determine if indexed universal life is right for you, including which IUL policy will help you achieve your goals.

 For purposes of the Minnesota Life Insurance Company review we will focus on the Orion IUL.

 Securian, Minnesota Life’s parent corp, offers WriteFit underwriting, which is a type of innovative accelerated underwriting consisting of a tele-app interview.
-Thanks to this unique underwriting approach, healthy applicants can be approved indexed universal life within 24 hours.
+Thanks to this unique no medical exam life insurance underwriting approach, healthy applicants can be approved indexed universal life within 24 hours.
 WriteFit is available for ages 0-54 for face amounts up to $250,000.